msantos/libkeepalive/README.md

   `TCP_KEEPCNT` with `TCP_USER_TIMEOUT` (default: 9).

 `TCP_KEEPINTVL`
-: Interval in seconds a keepalive is retried if the peer is not responding (default: 15).
+: Configures the interval in seconds a keepalive is retried if the peer is not responding (default: 15).

 `TCP_USER_TIMEOUT`
 : Number in milliseconds before an inactive connection in ESTABLISHED